berick/OpenSRF/README_REDIS.md

   instead of resulting in a not-found response.
 * Cannot query the router for active services.
   * Circ, for example, queries the router to see if Booking is running.
-    This can be addressed in other ways.
+    Could be addressed with an opensrf.xml setting for Circ.

 ## Private Service Security